MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/cant-create-domain-based-dfs-namespace.md

 ## Resolution for cause 2: Set the RequireMutualAuthentication value to zero

 > [!NOTE]
-> After you apply the solution, remove the DFS Namespace from the DFS Management console and add it back, or close and reopen the console to make the changes to take effect.
+> After you apply the solution, remove the DFS namespace from the DFS Management console and add it back, or close and reopen the console to make the changes take effect.
 [!INCLUDE [Registry important alert](../../includes/registry-important-alert.md)]

 To solve this issue, set the `RequireMutualAuthentication` value for `\\Contoso\*` and `\\contoso.com\*` to zero.
-After making these changes, you can create a namespace.
+After making these changes, you can create the namespace.

 For example: